IBE160/SG-KI-Krigerne/docs/ux-design-specification.md

 *   Success: `#4CAF50`
 *   Warning: `#FFEB3B`
 *   Error: `#F44336`
+*   Info: `#2196F3`

 ### 3.2 Typography System

 **Font Family:** 'Inter', sans-serif (default for shadcn/ui).
 This modern, highly legible sans-serif typeface supports the goals of clarity and efficiency.
-**Type Scale:** A hierarchical type scale will be used, starting with a comfortable body text size (e.g., 16px) and scaling up for headings (h1-h6) and down for captions/meta-information.
+**Type Scale:** A hierarchical type scale will be used, starting with a comfortable body text size (e.g., 16px).
+Headings will scale upwards (e.g., h1: 48px, h2: 36px, h3: 30px, h4: 24px, h5: 20px, h6: 18px) and captions/meta-information downwards (e.g., small: 14px).
-**Font Weights:** Regular, Medium, and Bold will be used for emphasis and hierarchy.
+**Font Weights:** Regular (for body text and standard elements), Medium (for subtle emphasis and secondary titles), and Bold (for strong emphasis, primary titles, and calls to action) will be used for hierarchy.
 **Line Heights:** Optimized for readability, typically 1.5 for body text.

 ### 3.3 Spacing and Layout Foundation

 **Base Unit:** 4px (a common standard in modern web design).
 **Spacing Scale:** Tailwind CSS default spacing scale, based on the 4px unit (e.g., `space-x-1` = 4px, `space-x-2` = 8px), providing consistent and scalable spacing.
-**Layout Grid:** A flexible, responsive approach will be used for the chat interface, with content primarily aligned centrally within a maximum width.
+**Layout Grid:** A flexible, responsive approach will be used for the chat interface, primarily a single-column layout centrally aligned on larger screens.
+For multi-column needs (e.g., in future expansions), a 12-column grid with a 16px gutter will be adopted.
 **Container Widths:** Main chat container will use a `max-width` (e.g., `max-w-lg`) for optimal readability on larger screens, and adapt to full width on smaller, mobile screens.

 **Interactive Visualizations:**